mlouis2/Woof/README.md

-Features: A virtual dog that you can name, feed, and watch grow; a meal and water tracker
+Features: A virtual dog that you can name and give food and water, a meal and water tracker

 Future Goals:
-The ability to choose from different breeds of dogs, more stages of dog growth, an exercise tracker
+The ability to choose from different breeds of dogs, implement stages of dog growth, an exercise tracker